J0nan/AS-IPRanges-WHOIS/README.md

 ## How it works

 It uses [Maxmind Geo Lite Announced By AS](https://stat.ripe.net/docs/02.data-api/maxmind-geo-lite-announced-by-as.html) API in order to retrive all the IP ranges of an autonomous system.
 For all those IP ranges, it uses [Historical Whois](https://stat.ripe.net/docs/02.data-api/historical-whois.html) API in order to retrive the description asosited to thoses IPs.
-If the API call returns a message or does not have an exact match it will not be saved on the csv.
-On the other hand if it finds an exact match it will be saved on the csv with the description if it is founded.

 ## Requirements